wernsey/uGI/README.md

 The `button_callback` function in this example must match the `ugi_widget_action` prototype, and will be called when the button is clicked.

+### uGI Library

+The uGI library handles events received from the operating system and uses them to draw the widgets or otherwise interact with them. uGI will call specific `ud_` functions to draw the widgets onto the screen.

 ### Driver Program

 You must first provide a platform dependent driver program that sits between the uGI library and the operating system.